samclarke/SCEditor/README.md

 The year, month and day strings will be replaced with the users current year, month and day.

-# License
+## License

 SCEditor is dual licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) and [GPL](http://www.gnu.org/licenses/gpl.html) licenses.

 If you use SCEditor a link back or a donation would be appreciated, but not required.

-# Contribute
+## Contribute

 Any contributions and/or pull requests would be very welcome.

 If you would like to contribute here are just a few way you can help:

 * **Use it**
-The easiest way to contribute is to simply use SCEditor and if you encounter any bugs or problems, report them.
+The easiest way to contribute is to simply use SCEditor and if you encounter any bugs or problems, [https://github.com/samclarke/SCEditor/issues/new](report them).
 * **Translate it**
 Translating SCEditor would be a big help.
 If you do want to translate SCEditor, the "no.js" translation is a good translation to work from.
 * **Create a theme**